 Prerequisite: CMSC-2233.
 A course in the use of artificial intelligence to solve problems.
 Students will learn how to make use of machine reasoning and search to complete tasks from basic spatial reasoning to game playing.
 Topics include logic programming, intelligent search, and reasoning with uncertainty.
+This course is normally offered in the fall semester.

-ARTIFICIAL INTELLIGENCE PROJECT I
+5763 ARTIFICIAL INTELLIGENCE PROJECT I

-A project-oriented class where the student will use artificial intelligence principles, knowledge, skills, and technologies to solve a problem as a team.
+Prerequisite: CMSC-5723.
+A project oriented class where the student will use artificial intelligence principles, knowledge, skills, and technologies to solve a problem as a team.
 Topics include machine learning and related technologies, artificial intelligence and software development processes.
+This course is normally offered in the summer semester.

-ARTIFICIAL INTELLIGENCE PROJECT II 5773
+5773 ARTIFICIAL INTELLIGENCE PROJECT II

-Prerequisite: CMSC-5763.
-A project-oriented class where the student will use artificial intelligence principles, knowledge, skills, and technologies to solve a problem on their own.
+Prerequisite or Corequisite: CMSC-5763.
+A project oriented class where the student will use artificial intelligence principles, knowledge, skills, and technologies to solve a problem on their own.
 Topics include machine learning and related technologies, artificial intelligence and software development processes.
+This course is normally offered in the summer semester.